christian-westbrook/anansi/README.md

 `"title"  : "christianwestbrook.dev"`
 `}`

+More configuration settings are planned for future releases.
+To request a particular customization, feel free to submit an issue [here](https://github.com/christian-westbrook/portfolio-web-system/issues) using the `enhancement` label.

 ## Authoring Blog Posts

 Individual blog posts are stored in XML format in the `/blogs/` directory.
-To add new blog posts to the system simply store your new posts in the following XML format and place them in the `/blogs/` directory.
-The web system will detect all blog posts stored in this directory and render in order from the most recent post to the oldest post.
+To add a new blog post to the system, create a new blog file using the following XML format and place it in the `/blogs/` directory.
+The system will detect all blog posts stored in this directory and render them in order from the most recent post to the oldest post.

 The following demonstrates the minimum requirements for a single blog post.